Andoni Iraola: New York City FC

-International
+International career

 On 20 August 2008, Iraola was called by new Spain coach Vicente del Bosque for a friendly with Denmark, alongside teammate Fernando Amorebieta.
 He entered the pitch in the final 15 minutes of the 3–0 away victory, coming in as a substitute for Sergio Ramos.

 On 29 March 2011, after nearly one and a half years without playing for the national team, Iraola started in a 3–1 defeat of Lithuania in Kaunas for the UEFA Euro 2012 qualifiers.
-He was due to make the cut for the final squad, but injury forced him out in favour of Atlético Madrid's Juanfran.
+He was due to make the cut for the final squad, but an injury forced him out in favour of Atlético Madrid's Juanfran.

 Iraola played on the Basque representative side for a full decade, having debuted late on in a 2–1 win over Uruguay on 27 December 2003.

 Coaching career

 AEK Larnaca

 Iraola was appointed manager of Cypriot club AEK Larnaca on 18 June 2018, succeeding his compatriot Imanol Idiakez.
 He was sacked the following 14 January, after nearly two months without winning a single match.